lomifile/PassMann/README.md

 For now only .deb file is built.
 Created with CLion

-THIS PROJECT IS ARCHIVED DUE TO THE FACT I DON'T HAVE TIME MAINTAINING IT SINCE I HAVE FEW PROJECTS ALREADY ON THE SIDE.

 # Installation Debian based distros

 Make sure to have Cmake and libsodium-dev installed as you won't be able to build.